danish-msa/summitly/FONT_SYSTEM_DOCUMENTATION.md

 ## Migration Notes

-- **From Poppins**: The site previously used Poppins for body text, now uses Roboto
+- **From Roboto**: The site previously used Roboto for body text, now uses Bauziet
-- **Geometos**: Already implemented and working correctly
+- **From Geometos**: Previously used Geometos for headings, now uses Outfit
-- **New Addition**: EB Garamond is newly added for decorative elements
+- **Garamond Pro**: Implemented for decorative elements using local font files

 ## Testing

 To verify font implementation:

-1. Check that headings use Geometos
+1. Check that headings use Outfit
-2. Verify body text uses Roboto
+2. Verify body text uses Bauziet
-3. Test utility classes for Garamond elements
+3. Test utility classes for Garamond Pro elements
 4. Ensure fonts load properly across different devices
 5. Validate accessibility with screen readers